 My option, they are both right and they are both wrong.
 Here’s why.

 Dr. Craig Sale of Nottingham Trend University and Roger Harris set out to re-evaluate and discover if caffeine and creatine interfere with each other.

 the Combo That Scares Some People

 The primary reason for using caffeine for training (the cup of coffee before your workout) is that may help somebody train harder if they don’t get as tired as fast.
 Caffeine delays fatigue which helps when you are doing things like lifting weights that tend to fatigue you.

-Where the Facts About Creatine and Caffeine All Began
+Where the Facts About All Began

-Again, many of the subject reported upset stomachs by the high doses of caffeine.
+Again, many of the subjects reported upset stomachs by the high doses of caffeine.
 This could have easily influenced the results.
-Every tried doing a new personal record on the squats or any exercise with a rumbling, upset stomach?
+Ever tried doing a new personal record on the squats or any exercise with a rumbling, upset stomach?
 Not the best of situations.

 For comparison (anecdotal evidence only) I recall finishing off a cup of Starbucks Grande coffee and then having a pre-workout drink that was loaded with caffeine.
 Within 20 minutes into my squats, I had to quit.
 I mean stop working out as I felt nauseous.
 I drink a lot of coffee but even I have my limits.